Vinco Ventures Inc. (BBIG) stock is nearly perfect except the valuation - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Aug 19 when McFillin Phillip Anthony sold 50,000 shares for $1.20 per share.
 The transaction valued at 60,000 led to the insider holds 204,756 shares of the business.

 McFillin Phillip Anthony sold 75,000 shares of BBIG for $107,752 on Aug 18.
 The Director now owns 254,756 shares after completing the transaction at $1.44 per share.
 On Jan 18, another insider, McFillin Phillip Anthony, who serves as the Director of the company, sold 100,000 shares for $5.00 each.
 As a result, the insider received 500,500 and left with 329,756 shares of the company.